habitio/manager-sdk-python/README.md

 # manager-sdk-python
-Internship project of a sdk for python integrations with Muzzley
+A sdk for python integrations with Muzzley

 ---